 Unusual Options Activity Insight: FuboTV

-On Friday, shares of FuboTV (NYSE:FUBO) saw unusual options activity.
-After the option alert, the stock price moved up to $26.08.
+On Monday, shares of FuboTV (NYSE:FUBO) saw unusual options activity.
+After the option alert, the stock price moved down to $25.7.

 - Trade Type: PUT